 As he spoke, I continued thinking that this could be part of some erotic love ritual.

-A French bath, or dry skin brushing is not to be confused with the other meaning for French bath, washing only the essentials at one’s sink with a washcloth.
+A French bath or dry skin brushing is not to be confused with the other meaning for a French bath, washing only the essentials at one’s sink with a washcloth.
 This was a common practice in earlier times, akin to washing in a cabin in the woods without running water.

 Here is the quick run-down on how to take a French bath.

 It’s easy to do in the morning (but doing it in the evening is okay too).
 Sometimes I do it before I head out for my early morning hike, and I shower later.
 It didn’t take long before I became addicted to this feel-good practice, much like oil pulling or brushing my hair 100 strokes before bed.

 Healthy rituals are an enriching way to be present with ourselves on a daily basis.
 It is a gift to the hard-working body—our sacred vessel.

 It’s been 20-odd-years since I first started skin brushing, and my skin is still glowing and velvety at 56 years old.
 (Other benefits are listed below.)
 Every time I skin brush, I feel my body responding with a grateful rush of energy.
 Try it—you’ll love it!

 A natural bristle brush with or without a handle, depending completely on your comfort level.
 That’s it—no other supplies required.